nielswitte/OpenSim-CMS/assets/docs.md/02_API/10_Users.md

 | permissions       | Array     | The permission levels for the user (see permissions)              |
 | groups            | Array     | An array containing group IDs `[1,2,3]` or Group objects `[{id: 1, name: x}, {id: 2, name: y}]` |

+**Notice:** Users can only update their own basic information.
+To make changes to the permissions or to other users `WRITE` permission to the User API is required.

+**Notice:** You can not give yourself or another user `ALL` permissions on an API when you do not have `ALL` permissions on that API.

-Users without at least `WRITE` permission can only remove themselves from groups, they cannot add new groups.
+**Notice:** Users without `WRITE` or `ALL` permission can only remove themselves from groups, they cannot add new groups.

 ## Change profile picture
 Attach a profile picture to the given user, which will be resized to 250x250 pixels and displayed in the CMS for example next to comments and on the user's profile page.
 When you upload a new picture the previous picture will be overwritten.